-Most seniors want to continue living in their own homes, rather than move in with a relative or relocate to an assisted living facility or nursing home.
-However, many people begin having trouble with everyday activities like shopping, cooking, housekeeping and personal care as they grow older.
+Most older adults want to live in their own homes for as long as possible instead of move in with a relative or relocate to a senior living community.
+However, many people begin having trouble with everyday activities like shopping, cooking, housekeeping and personal care as they age.

-Some common complaints or concerns that family members and caregivers might hear include:
+Some common complaints or concerns that family members might hear include:

 - “The stairs are getting so hard to climb.”

 - “Since my wife died, I just open a can of soup for dinner.”

 - “Doing the laundry wears me out a lot more than it used to.”

 - “I don’t feel very comfortable driving to the grocery store anymore.”

 While family and friends may be poised to lend a hand, assisting with even a few simple tasks takes time and effort.
 For many family caregivers, this initial offer quickly grows into providing hours of help each week as a loved one’s needs increase.
 Keeping seniors at home does pose some challenges, but there are many different services that can minimize caregiver burden, extend a senior’s independence, improve their safety and help them successfully age in place.

 There are various types of assistance for seniors living alone.
 The following list includes some common things elders need a helping hand with and suggestions for businesses and organizations that can provide those services.
 While hiring individual services is great for addressing one or two unrelated needs and tends to keep the overall cost down, keep in mind that in-home care rolls many different services into one point of contact.
 This option is especially convenient for seniors who require help in several areas.